Create a Website Account - Manage notification subscriptions, save form progress and more.

 Suicide attempts and suicide completions, especially among young people, are of growing concern in Washtenaw County.
 The Washtenaw County Health Department, Washtenaw County Community Mental Health and other community agencies and partners are working together to monitor and address both suicide attempts and completions with the goal of reversing this trend in Washtenaw County.

-You can hover over the above graph to see individual data points.
+You can hover over the graphs below to see individual data points.

 Driven by community conversations, the Wish You Knew Washtenaw campaign aims to spark honest and supportive conversations about mental health between youth and adults.
 Find local mental health resources on its local resources webpage.